enasequence/read_docs/cli_02.md

 - If there are chromosomes then 1 chromosome list file must be provided.
 - If there are unlocalised sequences then 1 unlocalised list file must be provided.

+Please note if the assembly type is `primary metagenome` or `binned metagenome` then the submission may only consist of contigs submitted as a single Fasta file.

 ### Sequence names

 Sequences must have a unique name within the submission that is provided in the fasta, AGP or flat files.